by Jeffrey Allen Mays

 Much of the debate over the age of the earth takes place in geological terms.
 Scores of books have been published on the subject, each side holding forth with points about radiometric dating, volcanic activity, fossils, and rock formations.
 My field is not geology.
 I am a theologian by training, and Biblical interpretation has been a particular area of study.

 For this reason, I am writing this article from the standpoint of scripture.
-I hope to show my readers how the Bible invites a non-literal interpretation of Genesis 1-2 rather than the strictly literal one that has compelled Youth Earth Creationists to the difficult position of standing against a world of other Christians, not to mention the non-Christian world, who accept the mainstream scientific view and considers the subject long closed.
+I hope to show my readers how the Bible invites a non-literal interpretation of Genesis 1-2.
+It does not demand the strictly literal one that has compelled Youth Earth Creationists to the difficult position of standing against a world of other Christians, not to mention the non-Christian world who considers the subject long closed.

 To me, it seems that this is the appropriate grounds on which to have this debate.
 The geological questions would suddenly disappear if the Young Earth faithful could see, with careful study and fresh eyes, that the opening chapters of Genesis do not call for literalist reading.
 And while clear biblical interpretation might free a Christian conscience regarding the Old Earth view, I strongly doubt that arguments from science will never overturn a mind convinced that faithfulness to God is at stake.

 It is very important to Christian theology that the teachings of the Bible and the things we observe in the world be in harmony.
 Christians believe that both the Bible and the created world come from the same God.
 If the findings of science disagree with what we think the Bible is saying, we clearly have more work to do.
 There is a logical contradiction if God’s Word and God’s Works appear to disagree.